 There are different ways to perform breast reduction surgery

 Based on the type of incisions used.
-During your consultation for breast reduction Dallas plastic surgeon, Dr. Matthew J. Trovato will discuss the various options with you and together you will settle on the approach that fits your situation.
+During your consultation for breast reduction Dallas plastic surgeon, Dr. Matthew J. Trovato will discuss the various breast reduction options with you and together you will settle on the approach that fits your situation.
 Traditional breast reduction surgery involves the creation of an anchor-shaped incision, which is ideal for patients who have extremely large breasts.
 This method allows the most fat, tissue, and skin to be removed, but it also causes the most scarring.
 The nipples and areolas will likely be moved, as well.

 A second option is the short-scar technique, known as a vertical incision breast reduction.
 This method uses incisions around the areola and down to the crease of the breast in the shape of a lollipop.
 This approach can be effective for women with moderately large breasts.
 It creates somewhat less scarring.
 For patients with mostly fatty tissue in their breasts, the scarless breast reduction technique may work.
 This method utilizes liposuction to reduce the size of the breasts and only tiny incisions are needed to gain access.